-Saint Irenaeus’ Witness to Tradition « Catholic Insight
+Saint Irenaeus: Witness to Truth and Tradition « Catholic Insight

-Saint Irenaeus (+202 A.D.), bishop of Lugdunum – now Lyons – in the second century of the Church’s existence, a disciple of the martyr Saint Polycarp, who was in turn a disciple of Saint John the Apostle, is himself not only one of the clearest links to apostolic Tradition, but his writings and thoughts form the basis of what we now know as that queen of the sciences, ‘theology’, the application of reason to the revealed word of God.
-He is considered the founder of theology, if we also include Saint John himself.
+Saint Irenaeus (+202 A.D.), bishop of Lugdunum – now Lyons – in the second century of the Church’s existence, a disciple of the martyr Saint Polycarp, who was in turn a disciple of Saint John the Apostle, is himself not only one of the clearest links to apostolic Tradition, but his writings and thoughts form the basis of what we now know as that queen of the sciences, ‘theology’: That is, the application of reason to the revealed word of God, of which Ireneaus is considered the founder, if we may also include Saint John himself.

 Raised in Asia Minor in a Christian household, near what is now Izmir, Turkey, Irenaeus, whose name means ‘maker of peace’, traveled west, was ordained a priest, and, after his spiritual and intellectual gifts were clearly recognized, was eventually consecrated bishop in the Roman territory of what is now France.

 Irenaeus wrote much, and much of what he wrote thankfully survives.
 His main battle was against the Gnostics, a powerful sect that claimed to have secret, esoteric knowledge of the path to ‘salvation’.
-Their theories were complex, quite bizarre to our reading, but, perhaps to that very esoteric complexity, they convinced many – the first ‘experts’, if you will.
+Their theories were complex, quite bizarre to our reading, but, perhaps because of that very esoteric complexity – if you’re going to tell a lie, the saying goes, tell a whopper – they convinced many.
+The Gnostics were the first ‘experts’, if you will.

 They were also dualists, holding that matter, including our own bodies, are evil, the result of a god of darkness, while spirit and soul were good, created by a good god.
 The Gnostics claimed this knowledge was from Christ Himself, not via the Magisterium, thereby separating themselves from the hierarchical and Catholic Church.
-Hence, one could do what one wanted with the body, for it was the ‘soul’ that matter (read: so long as my ‘intentions’ are good).
+Hence, one could do what one wanted with the body, for it was the ‘soul’ that really mattered (read: so long as my ‘intentions’ are good).

 They Gnostics were the first real ‘heretics’, literally, those who create a schism or rip in the Body of Christ.
 We should beware those who seek salvation outside the Church, or that they know better, their natural intellectual or charismatic gifts overcoming the duty of the ‘submission of mind and will’ to proper teaching authority.